insidelabs/contentful-tools/packages/generator/README.md

         "entryType": "GenericEntry",

         // (default = false)
-        // Whether to generate getters; if true, generates index.ts
-        // May also be a string specifying the getters filename (don’t include the extension '.ts') "getters": true,

-        // (default = false)
         // Whether the locale parameter to the generated getters is optional "localeOptional": true
     },